orangeduck/Cello-Website/pages/documentation_memory.md

 Memory management is hard.
 Very hard when combined with a lack of rich stack types.
 Very very hard when combined with a whole load of high level concepts.
 Cello gives you a few options, which where possible, the standard library is agnostic too.
 You can use what you think is best.

-__Destructive Operations__ - Most of the standard library uses destructive operations and expects the user to make a copy if they exlicity want one.
+__Destructive Operations__ - Most of the standard library uses destructive operations and expects the user to make a copy if they explicitly want one.

 __Output Parameters__ - In some places it is more appropriate to use output parameters and in which case `assign` is used to move the data around.